MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 ## How to remove the extension after it’s been installed

+There are two ways that you can remove the extension after it's been installed:
+- Use Control Panel
+- Run an executable command

+In either case, you need to be a local administrator on the device to remove the extension.

+After you remove the extension, Bing will no longer be set as the default search engine.
+Also, the extension won't be installed again in a future update of Office 365 ProPlus.

+### Use Control Panel to remove the extension

+To remove the extension on an individual device by using Control Panel, go to **Control Panel** > **Programs** > **Programs and Features**.
+Then, under the list of installed programs, right-click on **DefaultPackPC** and choose **Uninstall**.

+If you're using Windows 10, you can also remove the extension by going to **Settings** > **Apps** > **Apps & features**.

+### Run an executable command to remove the extension

 If you want to remove the extension from multiple devices in your organization after it’s been installed, you can run the following command as an administrator:

 ```
-C:\Program Files (x86)\Microsoft\DefaultPackPC\MainBootStrap.exe uninstallAll
+"C:\Program Files (x86)\Microsoft\DefaultPackPC\MainBootStrap.exe" uninstallAll
 ```

 To deploy that command to multiple devices in your organization, you could use a script, Configuration Manager, or some other enterprise software deployment tool.

-If you remove the extension, Bing will no longer be set as the default search engine.

 ###